evanboardway/GVSU-CIS350-space-force-official/artifacts/use_case_diagrams/ExtendedUseCaseDiagram.md

 	1. Actors: Player
 	2. Description:
 		1. Once a planet is interacted with, give the player opportunity to collect resources.
-	3. Cross Ref: Non-Functional Requirements, The game shall allow the player to choose from a series of options when having encounters on the planets.
-The player shall receive either resources or currency based on their choices."
+	3. Cross Ref: Functional Requirements 3(iv), "Players shall collect resources from planet interactions.."
 	4. Use-Cases: Player must have completed the Interact with Planets use-case.

 3. Use Case: Encounter